drivendataorg/cookiecutter-data-science/docs/docs/index.md

 aws_access_key_id=myprojectaccesskey
 aws_secret_access_key=myprojectsecretkey
 ```
-You can add the profile name when initialising a project; assuming no applicable environment variables are set, the profile credentials will be used by default.
+You can add the profile name when initialising a project.
+Assuming no applicable environment variables are set, the profile credentials will be used by default.

 ### Be conservative in changing the default folder structure